Geology 220

 - 30% - Plate tectonics wiki

-Not only do labs make up a significant portion of your grade, they also represent the best way for you to practice and really understand ideas and concepts discussed in class.
-Please be neat and turn in work on time - laboratory exercises are due at the start of lab the following week.
-Seriously.Group project
+Labs represent one of the best ways for you to practice and really understand ideas and concepts discussed in class.
+Please be neat and turn in work on time.Participation

 Please note that this assignment may (and should) take 3-4 hours per week outside of class, especially later in the term as the topics become more research-based.
 Sophomores may want to consider including part or all of their article in their writing portfolio.